EMED 709A: Clinical Experience in Emergency Medicine

-This elective includes a number of components: clinical shifts in the OHSU and Veteran's Affairs Medical Center emergency departments, didactic sessions, departmental conferences, an ambulance ride-along experience, and time in the Oregon Poison Control Center.
+This elective includes a number of components: clinical shifts in the OHSU emergency department, didactic sessions, departmental conferences, an ambulance ride-along experience, and time in the Oregon Poison Control Center.
 Attendance is a requirement for all clinical and didactic activities.
 There is also a written and oral final exam.

 On average, there are 12-13 clinical shifts during the 4-week rotation.
-The shifts include a variety at Oregon Health & Science University ED, Oregon Veteran Affairs Medical Center ED, and Oregon Heath & Science University/Doernbecher Children's Hospital ED.
-Or, at an affiliated community hospital.
+The shifts include a variety at Oregon Health & Science University ED and Doernbecher Children's Hospital ED, or at an affiliated community hospital.
 As emergency medicine is 24/7, the shifts will include night and weekend hours.
 Students will work directly with an upper level emergency medicine resident or attending, and are expected to perform the following:

 - Assist with initial stabilization

 - Present oral presentations to the attending and/or resident